 Primary, or elementary, education lasts until fifth grade, middle school or junior high school covers sixth through eighth grade, followed by secondary education in ninth through 12th grades.
 Secondary education can cover both college-preparatory curriculum or vocational training.

-After 12th grade, students have two options for post-secondary education: vocational training (typically a year or two, designed for immediate employment in a trade) or higher education (typically a two-year associate’s degree or four-year bachelor’s degree in an academic program).
+After 12th grade, students have two options for post-secondary education: vocational training (typically a year or two, designed for immediate employment in a trade) or higher ed (typically a two-year associate’s degree or four-year bachelor’s degree in an academic program).

 For international students in British-style education systems, you may have had 13 years of education before entering post-secondary studies.
 Other countries may only have 11 years of pre-university level studies.
 Typically, for students enrolled in post-secondary education in the United States, US colleges and universities require 12 years of education.